Steel Balustrades for Stairs and Terrace at Bedford Place, Bloomsbury Square, London

 Structural Steel Mezzanine Floor in Atria Shopping Centre Watford

 T&B Contractors contracted LSJ Engineering to supply and fit a structural steel mezzanine floor to a shopping unit in Atria Shopping Centre, Watford, Hertfordshire.
-The steel beams total 89 tonnes, and we began work in July 2023.
+The steel beams total 89 tonnes!
+We began work in July 2023.

 The structural steel beams were delivered to the basement service area, then hoisted two floors up to the work area via a scaffold lifting gantry.
 The existing columns, some of which are nearly 5 inches thick, were drilled on-site to accept the new beams.
 The beams were erected with Genie lifting hoists.